stuerp/foo_vis_spectrum_analyzer/README.md

   - Fixed known graphical glitches and inconsistencies.
   - New: *Center scale* setting to draw scales between the peak meter bars.
   - New: *Max.
 Bar Size* setting to constrain the width/height of a meter bar.
 (Forum feature request)
+- Improved: Raised the max. number of frequency bins from 512 to 8192.

 You can read the full history [here](docs/History.md).